 St. Louis Mississippi Bridge Company, Articles of Association, 1867, (C1721)

-Company was organized to construct a bridge over the Mississippi River from St. Louis, MO, to St. Clair or Madison County, IL.
+The collection contains Photostats of the articles of association of a company that was organized to construct a bridge over the Mississippi River from St. Louis, MO, to St. Clair or Madison County, IL.
 Capital, stock, and directors.

 State Historical Society of Missouri, Historical Road Markers Scrapbook, 1930s, (C1434)

-Scrapbook of clippings and photographs of State Historical Society historical markers along U.S. Highway 36 in northern Missouri.
+The scrapbook contains clippings and photographs of State Historical Society historical markers along U.S. Highway 36 in northern Missouri.

 State Historical Society of Missouri, Typescript Collection, (C0995)